Sl0th-Silence/Sl0th-Silence/README.md

 **Hello everyone!**

 I’m a software developer from **Kingston, Ontario**, currently in my second year of the **Computer Programming and Analysis** program at **St. Lawrence College**.

-After spending five years exploring **Python** and **SQL**, I decided it was time to focus and pursue a formal education in software development.
+I spent 10 years as a licensed Auto Body Tech while learning **Python** and **SQL** in my spare time then decided it was time to focus and pursue a formal education in software development.

 ---